 “Harassment is unwelcome conduct that is based on a protected class.
 Protected classes include race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information [and gender identity].

 And becomes unlawful where 1) enduring the offensive conduct becomes a condition of continued employment, or 2) the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.”

 So while you might consider the first two examples to be harassment, they don’t fit the EEOC definition of unlawful harassment examples.

 Why Aren’t the Others Considered Harassment?

-First, the harassment needs to include a protected class.
+First, an incident of harassment needs to include a protected class.
 In the first scenario, the offensive behavior was based on personal dislike (not helping when requested).
 But, in the third scenario, the harassment was referencing people over 50, which is a protected class.

 Next, the harassment must occur frequently enough that it becomes hostile or abusive.
 In the second scenario, the offensive behavior (yelling) only happened the one time.
 While in the third scenario, the emails were sent on a weekly basis.